toptal/example_granite_application/README.md

 BA::Book::Create.as(User.first).new(title: "My first book").valid? #  => true
 ```

-And, with a logged user we create some books with a title and a list of genres.
+And, with a logged user we create some books with a title.

 In the controller, the action instantiates with the current user as the performer
 and render feedback depending on the action response.